Financial-Times/n-swg/README.md

 Each FT.com offer has a unique id. e.g `713f1e28-0bc5-8261-f1e6-eebab6f7600e`, within this offer there may be data about a monthly payment option (`p1m`) or an annual payment option (`p1y`), (or both).
 If the offer has a "trial" period there would also be data about the trial payment and term.

 For our Google SKUs we base the pricing upon an existing offer.
 This task is completed by the pricing team, setting the price for each supported currency / region as well as the pre-tax default GBP price.
-SKUs are then configured via the in-app purchase section of the play store console.
+These are likely exported as a spreadsheet and the SKUs will need to be manually configured via the "in-app products" section of the play store console.

 It is important for tracking purposes that SKU ids follow a strict structure: